rileytwo/darkstudio/README.md

 If you're curious, they use a different palette when using a [light theme](https://support.rstudio.com/hc/en-us/articles/115011846747-Using-RStudio-Themes#modern-theme).

 Classic, however, does not change its appearance, regardless of `rs-theme-is-dark: TRUE` or `rs-theme-is-dark: FALSE`.
-I think this can be overriden, but I don't plan to do so with daRkStudio.
+I think this can be overriden, but I don't plan to do so here.

 TL;DR: whether you have your RStudio theme set to Modern or Sky, daRkStudio will work as long as you're using a dark editor theme.